-In December 2015, we entered into an agreement, the JV Agreement, with Bayer HealthCare to create a joint venture, Casebia Therapeutics LLP, ("Casebia" or the "JV"), to discover, develop and commercialize CRISPR/Cas9 gene-editing therapeutics to treat the genetic causes of bleeding disorders, autoimmune disease, blindness, hearing loss and heart disease.
-We and Bayer HealthCare each have a 50% interest in the JV.
-Under the JV Agreement, Bayer HealthCare is making available its protein engineering expertise and relevant disease know-how and we are contributing our proprietary CRISPR/Cas9 gene editing technology and intellectual property.
-Bayer HealthCare will also provide up to \$300.0 million in research and development investments to the JV over the first five years, subject to specified conditions.
+In December 2015, we entered into an agreement, (the "JV Agreement"), with Bayer to create a joint venture, Casebia Therapeutics LLP, ("Casebia" or the "JV"), to discover, develop and commercialize CRISPR/Cas9 gene-editing therapeutics to treat the genetic causes of bleeding disorders, autoimmune disease, blindness, hearing loss and heart disease.
+We and Bayer each have a 50% interest in the JV.
+Under the JV Agreement, Bayer is making available its protein engineering expertise and relevant disease know-how and we are contributing our proprietary CRISPR/Cas9 gene editing technology and intellectual property.
+Bayer will also provide up to \$300.0 million in research and development investments to the JV over the first five years, subject to specified conditions.

 In connection with the JV Agreement, the JV was required to pay us an aggregate amount of \$35.0 million technology access fee, consisting of an upfront payment of \$20.0 million, which was paid at the closing of the JV Agreement in March 2016, and another payment of \$15.0 million for specified intellectual property rights relating to our CRISPR/Cas9 technology outside of the United States, which was paid in December 2016.
-In January 2016, we also issued a convertible loan to Bayer BV (the "Bayer Convertible Loan") for gross proceeds of \$35.0 million which was immediately converted to Series B Preferred Shares at a conversion price of \$13.43 per share.
+In January 2016, we also issued the Bayer Convertible Loan to Bayer BV for gross proceeds of \$35.0 million which was immediately converted to Series B Preferred Shares at a conversion price of \$13.43 per share.
 Concurrent with our initial public offering in October 2016, we issued and sold 2,500,000 common shares to Bayer BV, at the public offering price of \$14.00 per share resulting in aggregate net proceeds of \$35.0 million.